He’s back! Acuña returns to Braves after major knee injury

 “He’s done everything,” manager Brian Snitker said.
 “He’s stolen bases, he’s diving back into bases, he’s sliding, he’s made plays in the outfield There’s no limitations at all.”

-Snitker said the plan is to give Acuna regular days off until he’s a full year removed from the injury in July.
-He’s not scheduled to play Friday at Texas, though Acuna jokingly balked at that prospect.
+Snitker said the current plan is to give Acuña regular days off until he’s a full year removed from the injury in July.

-”I don’t know who said the plan is for me not to play,” he said, bursting into laughter. ”The way I’m looking at it, I’m playing tomorrow.”
+Of course, that could change if he experiences no setbacks.
+Already, his projected return to the Braves was pushed up from the May 6 date the team initially set.

 He is eager to be part of a championship on the field.

-”It motivates me for this year, and will motivate me for years to come,” Acuna said. ”Obviously, it’s not the same being able to play in the World Series as it is to just watch it from the dugout nursing an injury.
+“It motivates me for this year, and will motivate me for years to come,” Acuña said through interpreter Franco Garcia.
+“Obviously, it’s not the same being able to play in the World Series as it is to just watch it from the dugout nursing an injury.
 That’s obviously the dream that every kid has growing up, wanting to play in a World Series.”

 He added, confidently, “There will be more World Series to come.”

-If anything, Acuna’s feels he’s gotten even faster than he was before the injury.
-He hopes to be even more of a threat on the basepaths, which certainly showed in his first game back with those two stolen bases, one of which came on the back end of a double steal.
+If anything, Acuña’s feels he’s gotten even faster than he was before the injury.
+He hopes to be even more of a threat on the basepaths.

 “Throughout the entire rehabilitation process, there was an added focus on my legs and developing those muscles,” he said.
 “I think I can add speed there.
 I’m coming in with the intention of running a little bit more.”